How to Identify and Manage Stress

-Absence due to stress is now the second most cited cause, even though many employees still won’t admit that they are suffering from stress or mental health issues, and will ask their GPs to be signed off with some mystery illness, such as stomach problems or ‘flu like symptoms.
-Therefore, sickness absence figures due to stress are often inaccurate, may be even higher, and mask the real issues.
-A recent survey by ACAS on 2,000 employees found that two-thirds had felt stressed or anxious about work in the last year; a survey of 1,500 employees in SMEs found that 23% would prefer not to explain an absence from work rather than talk about mental health issues, despite 14% of absences being due to issues with stress and mental health.
+Absence due to stress is now the second most cited cause, even though many employees still won’t admit that they are suffering from stress or mental health issues, and often they will ask their GP to be signed off with some mystery illness, such as stomach problems or ‘flu like symptoms.
+Therefore, sickness absence figures due to stress are often inaccurate, may be even higher than reported, and mask the real issues.
+A survey by ACAS on 2,000 employees found that two-thirds had felt stressed or anxious about work; a survey of 1,500 employees in SMEs found that 23% would prefer not to explain an absence from work rather than talk about mental health issues, despite 14% of absences being due to issues with stress and mental health.

-So, it’s no wonder that many organizations are investing more in the health and well-being of their employees.
-However, often line managers fail to identify stress either in themselves or in their team members, or fail to deal with the signs early on.
+So, it’s important that organizations invest in the physical and mental health and well-being of their employees.
+However, often line managers fail to identify stress either in themselves or in their team members, or fail to deal with the signs early on, which has been eacerbated by the increase in remote working.
 This can result in cases of burnout where individuals experience mental exhaustion with possible feelings of resentment and aggression towards the employer or colleagues.
 Sometimes GPs will misdiagnose burnout (or executive stress and nervous exhaustion) as depression when in fact the individual may be suffering from chronic fatigue and insomnia as a result of overworking and may need total rest.

 Causes of Stress in the Workplace